YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBTNLTCTN
 --------------------

-DBTNLTCTN, Transaction numbers greater than the current transaction were found
+DBTNLTCTN, Transaction numbers greater than or equal to the current transaction were found

 MUPIP Information: This is an auxiliary message and is preceded by a primary message.
 It accompanies DBTNTOOLG.